CodingItWrong/outsidein.dev/docs/vue/1-setup.md

 $ git checkout -b ci
 ```

-In your project, create a `.github/workflows` folder and add the following file:
+In your project, create a `.github/workflows` folder, create a `test.yml` file, and add the following contents:

 ```yml
 name: Test